Published June, 2012: Updated Saturday December 26, 2015:

 Put all 4 cookie sheets in the oven and cook at 250° F oven for 35 minutes.

 Stir granola and rotate pans.

 Cook for another 35 minutes at 250° F.

 Wash out and dry off large mixing bowl used previously.

 Remove one cookie sheet at a time from the oven.
 Immediately remove the granola from the cookie sheet by scraping it off with a spatula into the large mixing bowl.
 Remove all the granola from the cookie sheets within 3 minutes or else it will harden to the cookie sheets, making cleanup difficult.

 Makes enough for 20-30 bowls of granola cereal.

-Granola cereal is great with morning moos milk.
+Granola cereal is great with milk or in an emergency, morning moos milk.
 I also like home-made granola with the home-made yogurt my wife makes.
 She uses Greek yogurt for the starter.
 We have found it makes a thicker, sweeter yogurt.